Charles Richard Sharpe

-He later achieved the rank of Company Sergeant Major.
+He later achieved the rank of company sergeant major.
 He left the army in 1928.

 On return to civilian life, he worked at a number of jobs, notably as a physical training instructor to boys at the Hereward Camp approved school at Bourne.
 In World War II a number of bombs were dropped on the approved school, a row of wooden huts adjacent to Bourne Woods that may have been mistaken for a military camp; Sharpe was injured.

+While staying in Workington with his daughter, Mrs Dorothy Foster, Sharpe died on 18 February 1963 of cerebral thrombosis after suffering a fall four days earlier and fracturing several of his ribs.

 The Medal

 His medal is held by South Kesteven District Council, Grantham.